codefellows/setup-guide/system-setup/windows/windows-10.md

 Note: If you are having trouble getting Ubuntu-20.04 getting to version 2, follow the [Manual Installation Instructions](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) from Microsoft.

-> **TIP:** When we refer to "Terminal" throughout this guide, you should open Ubuntu Terminal application.
+> **TIP:** From now on when we refer to "Terminal" throughout this guide, you should open your Ubuntu Terminal application.

 ### 4. Continue with this setup guide